 History of the University

 Authorized by the Texas Legislature in 1899, Southwest Texas State Normal School opened its doors in 1903.
 During the first century, the Legislature retained the regional designation in the name, but as its mission changed it became first Normal College, then successively Teachers College, College and University.
-These changes reflected the change from a teacher-preparation institution to a regional university.
+These changes reflected the transformation from a teacher-preparation institution to a regional university.
 In 2003, the Legislature dropped the regional designation and the institution became Texas State University-San Marcos, and in 2013 the place name was eliminated as Texas State University became an emerging research university within the state.

-Though Texas State originally became renowned for preparing public school teachers, today it does far more.
-Texas State, a major institution of higher education approaching an enrollment of 40,000.
+While Texas State was originally renowned for preparing public school teachers, today it has grown into a major institution of higher education approaching an enrollment of 40,000.
 The university’s two campuses currently offer programs not only in the College of Education, but also in the College of Applied Arts, Emmett and Miriam McCoy College of Business Administration, College of Fine Arts and Communication, College of Health Professions, Honors College, College of Liberal Arts, College of Science and Engineering, and University College.
-University College oversees freshman advising as well as other activities of the freshman year experience in addition to housing students who have not yet chosen a major.
+University College oversees first-year advising as well as other activities of the first-year experience in addition to guiding students who have not yet chosen a major.
 The Graduate College provides opportunities for continued intellectual growth through advanced and specialized education that develops leaders in the professions and in research up through the doctoral degree.

 As Texas State’s student population has grown — from 303 in 1903 to nearly 38,376 in 2022 — the campuses, too, have expanded and today Texas State is the seventh largest public university in the state.